eddelbuettel/rcppsimdjson/README.md

 ### Status

-Working.
 As of version 0.1.0, all three major OSs are supported, and JSON can be parsed from file and string under a variety of settings.
-Prefers/requires a real C++17 compiler.
+Prefers a real C++17 compiler but can fall back to older compiler.
 Still subject to change.

 ### Contributing